ardatan/whatwg-node/.changeset/tame-kings-arrive.md

 '@whatwg-node/server': patch
 ---

-Do not create a new Buffer to uWS and node-http, and use the existing Buffer instead
+Do not create a new Buffer to uWS and node-http, and use the existing Buffer instead for better performance in Node.js.